-Seasons of Grief and Healing Continued activities you schedule in a given week, yet, overall, you may feel grateful to be back out there.
-But, just as a hot, humid day catches us off guard after days with windows open, so your grief waves continue to hit hard and with little warning.
-On those days, you likely can't imagine an invitation you want to accept.
-Maybe you are someone who has lived nearly a year since your loved one died.
-Many in your life assume that with this milestone comes a sudden ability to return to a life filled only with blue skies and full sun.
-You know the truth, though.
-You might spend time outside, gather with friends or family, and play the games-all the while a quiet presence of grief is with you.
-It may not interfere like it used to, but it is there as a reminder of your person and of your shared love.
-No matter where in grief you find yourself this summer, remember you are not alone and you do not need to force yourself to feel anything other than what you feel.
-Summer Self-Care Suggestion - Go at your own pace.
+- Go at your own pace.
 Remember this is your journey and you set the expectation for each day's tasks.
 When you're considering an activity or a project, ask yourself if it is life-giving or life-draining.
 If it is draining, consider putting it off to another time. - Get organized.
 When our to-do lists are unorganized, they become overwhelming and we are unable to do anything at all.
 Structure your lists into sections of need (ie: by due date), want, and dream.
 Once organized, let the due dates dictate how much you do from the 'need' list.
 Is it a day nothing is due?
 Pick something from the 'want' list or spend some time on the 'dream' list. - Play.
 No matter the place in your grief journey, laughter and play will help you continue moving forward.
 Watch a funny video, get out board games you've always loved, play a yard game with some friends.
 Even 15 minutes of play and/or laughter can significantly brighten your day. - Speak your person's name and story. - Reach out to your support system or ask them to reach out to you if you're not ready to do the contacting.
 Grief is unique and individual, but we aren't meant to do it alone.

-Upcoming Events/Support Groups Grief Walking Group - This outdoor group will focus on four steps of grief walking; nature, movement, mindfulness/meditation, and remembering.
-Meetings will take place at the Upper Macatawa Natural Area (1300 84th Ave in Zeeland) on Thursdays from 10am to 11am beginning July 23 and ending August 30.
-Please contact Hospice of Holland at 616-355-5594 for details and to register by July 21.
+Upcoming Events/Support Groups

+Introduction to Grief Walking - This 5 session outdoor group will focus on nature, movement, mindfulness/meditation, and remembering.
+Held at the Upper Macatawa Natural Area (1300 84th Ave in Zeeland) on Tuesdays from 10 - 11a beginning July 6 and ending August 3.
+Please call 616.355.5542 for details and to register by July 1.

 Space is limited.
 Face masks are required and social distancing will be practiced.
-Rest is not idleness, and to lie sometimes on the grass under trees on a summer's day, listening to the murmur of the water, or watching the clouds float across the sky, is by no means a waste of time." -John Lubbock, The Use of Life